-The Loblaw Water Fund is designed to help improve the health of and address the threats to freshwater ecosystems across Canada, including lakes, rivers, streams, wetlands, and surrounding riparian zones.
-The fund provides grants to registered charitable organizations and not-for-profits working on critical projects that aim to conserve, protect, or restore freshwater and riparian habitats and the species living within them.
+The Loblaw Water Fund is designed to help improve the health of freshwater ecosystems across Canada, including lakes, rivers, streams, wetlands and surrounding riparian zones, and to reduce the threats they face.
+The fund provides grants to registered charitable organizations and not-for-profits working on projects that aim to conserve, protect or restore freshwater and riparian habitats and the species living within them.

-The Loblaw Water Fund will support action oriented projects that take specific steps towards ecosystem restoration and/or the collection of data for long-term monitoring initiatives.
+The Loblaw Water Fund will support action-oriented projects that take specific steps toward ecosystem restoration and/or the collection of data for long-term monitoring initiatives.

-The Loblaw Water Fund grants are made possible through partial proceeds from Loblaw’s charge-for plastic shopping bag program in its stores, which removed more than seven billion plastic bags nationally since 2007.
+Loblaw Water Fund grants are made possible through partial proceeds from Loblaw’s charge for plastic shopping bag program in its stores, which resulted in the removal of more than ten billion plastic bags nationally since 2007.